Saint Philip Neri

 From Florence to Rome's streets

-Philip Neri was born in Florence on July 21, 1515, one of four children.
-He moved to Rome in 1533, and there began the missionary work that would define the rest of his life.
-In 1548, he founded a society of laymen dedicated to caring for the poor, convalescents, and pilgrims — a first, informal step toward what would eventually become a lasting institution.
+Philip Neri was born in Florence on July 21, 1515, one of four children in a notary's family.
+As a young man he was sent to work for a wealthy relative in business near Naples, a path that seemed to promise a comfortable, conventional future, but he abandoned it after what he later described as a religious conversion, choosing instead a life stripped of ambition and property.
+He moved to Rome in 1533 with almost no money and no clear plan beyond serving God, and there began the missionary work that would define the rest of his life, first supporting himself as a private tutor while spending long hours in prayer in the city's catacombs and churches.
+In 1548, he founded a society of laymen dedicated to caring for the poor, convalescents, and pilgrims — a first, informal step toward what would eventually become a lasting institution, and a striking early example of organized lay charity in a city more accustomed to clerical initiative.

 Portrait of Saint Philip Neri, 16th-century depiction, public domain.